-In the last part of this study, we return to the starting point of our endeavour, and examine the tropospheric environments and processes that contribute to the formation of the EPEs.
+and processes that contribute to the formation of the EPEs.
 To this end, we construct composites of daily means and normalized anomalies with a radius of 2000 km, centred on the mass-weighted centres of the EPEs.
-Normalized anomalies are computed using daily means and standard deviations based on a 21-day running time window, centred on the day of the EPEs, following De Vries et al. (2016; 2018).
+Normalized anomalies are computed using daily means and standard deviations based on a 21 d running time window, centred on the day of the EPEs, following De Vries et al. (2016, 2018).
 Thus, daily means reflect the "average" tropospheric environment in which the EPEs develop, whereas the normalized anomalies provide a measure for the deviation of this tropospheric state from normal conditions for the time of the year and the specific locations of the events.

-Figure 10 presents these composites for EPEs that are linked to combined Rossby wave breaking and intense moisture transport in the subtropical, extratropical and polar regions of the Northern Hemisphere, over land and water separately.
-EPEs in all regions clearly demonstrate the formation of an upper-level trough and cyclogenetic processes near the surface, as indicated by the 500-hPa geopotential height and mean sea level pressure contours (Fig. 10a-f).
+Figure 10 presents these composites for EPEs that are linked to combined Rossby wave breaking and intense moisture transport in the subtropical, extratropical, and polar regions of the Northern Hemisphere, over land and water separately.
+EPEs in all regions clearly demonstrate the formation of an upper-level trough and cyclogenetic processes near the surface, as indicated by the 500 hPa geopotential height and mean sea level pressure contours (Fig. 10a-f).
 The position of the corresponding normalized anomaly centres demonstrates a backward tilt with height (Fig. 10g-l), which is suggestive of baroclinic wave growth (Hoskins et al., 1985) and consistent with other global studies on EPEs (Dai and Nie, 2020).
-This circulation drives intense poleward and eastward moisture transport on the downstream flank of the upper-level trough, leading to enhanced tropospheric moisture amounts in the region of extreme precipitation, exceeding 1.5 to 2.0 standard deviation (SD) (Fig. 10g-l).
-Daily precipitation amounts and their normalized anomalies exhibit diagonally oriented patterns, reflecting a poleward and eastward movement of the precipitating systems (cf. Skok et al., 2009), most notable in the subtropics and the extratropics (Fig. 10a,b,d,e,g,h,i,k).
+This circulation drives intense poleward and eastward moisture transport on the downstream flank of the upperlevel trough (Fig. 10a-1), leading to enhanced tropospheric moisture amounts in the region of extreme precipitation, exceeding 1.5 to 2.0 standard deviation (SD) (Fig. 10g-l).
+Daily precipitation amounts and their normalized anomalies exhibit diagonally oriented patterns, reflecting a poleward and eastward movement of the precipitating systems, consistent with Skok et al. (2009), most notable in the subtropics and the extratropics (Fig. 10a, b, d, e, g, h, j, k).

 When comparing the tropospheric circulation and their deviation from climatology across the latitudinally varying regions, some interesting differences attract our attention.
-In the subtropics, pronounced 500-hPa normalized anomalies reach below -1.5 SD (Fig. 10g,j), which reflect the strong signatures of upper-level troughs that reach far into low latitudes, as opposed to much weaker anomalies over the extratropical and polar regions of -0.5 SD (Fig. 10h,i,k,l).
-In addition, mean sea level pressure contours for subtropical EPEs suggest that inverted surface troughs extend from the equatorial low-pressure zone in a poleward direction under the influence of the intruding upper-level troughs (Fig. 10a,d).
+In the subtropics, pronounced 500 hPa normalized anomalies reach below -1.5 SD (Fig. 10g, j), which reflect the strong signatures of upper-level troughs that reach far into low latitudes, as opposed to much weaker anomalies over the extratropical and polar regions of -0.5 SD (Fig. 10h, i, k, l).
+In addition, mean sea level pressure contours for subtropical EPEs suggest that inverted surface troughs extend from the equatorial low-pressure zone in a poleward direction under the influence of the intruding upper-level troughs (Fig. 10a, d).
 These characteristics are very typical of tropical-extratropical interactions that have previously been associated with precipitation and extreme precipitation in several subtropical regions (Knippertz and Martin, 2005; Hart et al., 2010; Favors and Abatzoglou, 2013; Pascale and Bordoni, 2016; Vellore et al., 2016; De Vries et al., 2018).
-In contrast, the extratropical and polar regions demonstrate a more pronounced backward tilting cyclonic structure with height (Fig. 10h,i,k,l) and multiple closed mean sea level pressure contours (Fig. 10b,c,e,f), reflecting the signatures of developing surface cyclones that frequently lead to precipitation extremes in these regions (Pfahl and Wernli, 2012; Papritz et al., 2014).
+In contrast, the extratropical and polar regions demonstrate a more pronounced backward-tilting cyclonic structure with height (Fig. 10h, i, k, l) and multiple closed mean sea level pressure contours (Fig. 10b, c, e, f), reflecting the signatures of developing surface cyclones that frequently lead to precipitation extremes in these regions (Pfahl and Wernli, 2012; Papritz et al., 2014).